ValveResourceFormat/ValveResourceFormat/README.md

 </table>

 ## What's supported?
+- VPK viewer which supports opening and exporting files
+- Creating new vpk archives
-- Model viewer and decompiler
+- Model viewer and decompiler to glTF and modeldoc
-- Map viewer and decompiler
+- Map viewer and decompiler to glTF and vmap
+- Material decompiler to vmat
 - Sound player
-- VPK viewer which supports opening and exporting files
-- Read only VPK API
 - Binary KeyValues3 parser
 - NTRO support